 In: Bonner, Marc (ed.), Game | World | Architectonics – Transdisciplinary Approaches on Structures and Mechanics, Levels and Spaces, Aesthetics and Perception.
-Heidelberg: Heidelberg University Publishing 2021, 19-34. [accepted, in preparation]
+Heidelberg: Heidelberg University Publishing, pp. 19-34.
+[In preperation]

-In: Gamevironments 13 (2020).
-Special Issue Democracy dies playfully.
-(Anti)-Democratic ideas in and around video games, edited by Eugen Pfister, Tobias Winnerling und Felix Zimmermann, 1-34, https://doi.org/10.26092/elib/400
+In: Gamevironments 13 (=Special Issue “Democracy dies playfully.
+(Anti)-Democratic ideas in and around video games”, edited by Eugen Pfister, Tobias Winnerling und Felix Zimmermann), 1-34, https://doi.org/10.26092/elib/400

 In: Lorber, Martin / Zimmermann, Felix (eds.), History in Games.
 Contingencies of an Authentic Past.
-Bielefeld: transcript 2020, pp. 9-22.
-Available via: https://gespielt.hypotheses.org/3890
+Bielefeld: transcript, pp. 9-22.
+Available at: https://gespielt.hypotheses.org/3890

 Lorber, Martin / Zimmermann, Felix (eds.)
 (2020): History in Games.
 Contingencies of an Authentic Past.
 Bielefeld: transcript, https://www.transcript-publishing.com/978-3-8376-5420-2/history-in-games/?c=311000019